 |C > A + B|

-Being the plus (+), the proportion in which the new company resulting from the merger or the absorption is increased according to the case, because the collective benefits derived from the merge of forces are bigger than the ones which could be obtained if they were not merged.
+Being the plus (+), the proportion in which the new company resulting from the merger or the absorption is increased according to the case because the collective benefits derived from the merge of forces are bigger than the ones which could be obtained if they were not merged.

-Not always synergy occurs from the moment of the negotiation; in some cases, it is necessary to wait for a while to obtain the reduction of expenses and the possible benefits by economies of scale, which are easily analyzed by the increase of the profits of the merged company, as they integrate in the search of their objectives.
+Not always synergy occurs from the moment of the negotiation; in some cases, it is necessary to wait for a while to obtain the reduction of expenses and the possible benefits by economies of scale, which are easily analyzed by the increase of the profits of the merged company, as they integrate into the search of their objectives.

 A report of the meeting of partners and results of the voting.

 An estimate of the contributions in goods that the new company or the absorbent one is to receive.

 Publication in an official newspaper of wide national circulation in which the legal representatives of the companies, taking part in the process, inform the public about balance sheets, methods of valuation, the fulfillment of the legal obligations, and consolidated financial statements, with their corresponding notes.